-What to do if Garage Door Remote isn't Working
+What to Do If Your Garage Door Remote Isn’t Working

 You pull into your driveway after a long day of work only to discover your garage door remote is not working.
 When you’re unfamiliar with how your remote works or the common problems that can arise due to regular use, it might be tricky to get your garage door open again.